ExistensialReset/flowmosr/principles/FLOW_GOVERNANCE_PRINCIPLES.md

 ### 4. Conflict Metabolization (Not Suppression)

+We resolve it via Local Circles, Node-Level Arbitration, and Inter-Node Resolution.

 **Conflict is not failure.
 Conflict is data.**

 **Bad governance:** Suppress disagreement, enforce consensus, punish dissent